tmacharia/elimu-digital/README.md

 ### 2. Account Management 👥

-Lecturers & students can create accounts under which all their content & activities remain tied to ther feed.
+Lecturers & students can create accounts under which all their content & activities remain tied to their feed.